 The extent of the surgery depends on where the cancer has spread.

 Radiation uses high-energy beams to destroy cancer cells.
-Traditional radiation treatment employs a machine outside the body to deliver an external beam that is aimed at the site.
-This type of therapy takes up to two months to complete.
+Traditional radiation treatment employs a machine outside the body to deliver an external beam that is aimed at the cancerous site.

 Radiation can also be delivered internally.
 This may require only a single treatment.
-A technique called brachytherapy is used.
+The technique is called brachytherapy.

-During brachytherapy, a metal tube containing radioactive material is placed in the uterus or vagina.
+During the procedure a metal tube containing radioactive material is placed in the uterus or vagina.
 The tube is left in place for 24 hours and then removed.
 It provides an ongoing dose of radiation.

 Radiation can have significant side effects.
 Most of these go away once treatment is completed.
-However, vaginal narrowing can be permanent.
-Damage to the ovaries can also be long lasting.
+However, vaginal narrowing and damage to the ovaries can be permanent.